So, in the course of the previous chapters, we’ve established that Professor Dawkins is pwned.

 The formalist, therefore, judges Washcorp only by its actions.
 She can say: why does Washcorp do X or Y?
 Why do the people involved with Washcorp act in ways that lead it to do X or Y?
 Would it be better, in her opinion, if it did Z instead?
 And—granted that Washcorp is invincible and cannot be destroyed—how, if at all, can she act to help change it into something whose actions are more desirable?

-We’ll cover this in part 6.
+We’ll cover this in Chapter 6.
 But essentially, my view is that people who oppose Washcorp are simply barking up the wrong tree.
 It’s not just that Washcorp can’t be defeated.
 It’s that even trying to weaken it is a mistake.
 Weaken a sovcorp, make it less efficient, and it compensates by getting larger and more complex.

 Rather, I think only the way to fix Washcorp is to improve it out of existence.
 It needs to become so much more powerful and so much more efficient that it no longer exists as such.
 And this effort must not contradict Universalism in any way, shape or form.
 If this doesn’t make any sense or strike you as possible, please be patient and stay tuned.